 We intend to actively monitor the closing bid price of our common stock and will consider all available options to regain compliance with the minimum bid price requirement, which may include transferring the listing to the Nasdaq Capital Market and/or seeking stockholder approval to effect a reverse stock split.
-However, there can be no assurance that any such reverse stock split, if approved by the stockholders and implemented, would increase the market price of our common stock in proportion to the reverse split ratio or result in a sustained increase in the market price of our common stock.
+On January 21, 2025, our stockholders approved amendments to the Company's Amended and Restated Certificate of Incorporation to effect a Reverse Stock Split at a ratio ranging from any whole number between 1-for-10 and 1-for-25, with the exact ratio within such range to be determined by the Company's Board in its discretion.
+On February 3, 2025, the Board approved a 1-for-23 Reverse Stock Split, which will become effective upon filing of the amendment to the Company's Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware.
+As of the date of this Quarterly Report on Form 10-Q, the Reverse Stock Split had not yet become effective and the Company's Common Stock had not yet begun to trade on a reverse split-adjusted basis.
+However, there can be no assurance that the Reverse Stock Split, once implemented, will increase the market price of our common stock in proportion to the reverse split ratio or result in a sustained increase in the market price of our common stock.
 In addition, it is possible that the reduced number of issued shares of common stock resulting from such a reverse stock split could adversely affect the liquidity of our common stock.
-There can also be no assurance that we will regain compliance with the Minimum Bid Price Requirement during the 180-day compliance period, secure a second 180-day period to regain compliance, maintain compliance with the other Nasdaq listing requirements, or be successful in appealing any delisting determination.
+There can also be no assurance that we will regain compliance with the Minimum Bid Price Requirement during the 180-day compliance period, secure a second 180-day period to regain compliance, maintain compliance with the other Nasdaq listing requirements, or be successful in appealing any subsequent delisting determination.